edgefirst-dev/jwt/README.md

 # JWT

-A library to simplify using JWT in your application.
+A high-level library for working with JSON Web Tokens (JWT), making it easier to create, sign, verify, decode, and manage JWTs in your application.

-## Usage
+## Installation

-Install it along a library implementing `@mjackson/file-storage` interface.
+Install the library along with an implementation of the `@mjackson/file-storage`

 ```sh
 bun add @edgefirst-dev/jwt @mjackson/file-storage
 ```

+## Usage

 ### Create a JWT

+Easily create a JWT instance and access claims dynamically.

 ```ts
 import { JWT } from "@edgefirst-dev/jwt";